 Advanced Filter with Criteria Range in Excel (18 Applications)

-First and foremost, we will get introduced to our dataset.
-Column B to Column E represents various data associated with sales.
-Now we can implement here Advanced Filter with criteria range.
-In this example, we will use Advanced Filter Criteria Range for filtering numbers and dates.
-We are going to extract all data where sales quantity is greater than 10.
-Let’s see the procedure.
+Column B to Column E in the sample dataset represents sales data.
+We will use the Advanced Filter Criteria Range for filtering numbers and date, extracting all data where the sales quantity is greater than 10.

 Use of Advanced Filter Criteria Range for Number and Dates

-• Firstly, in the Data tab, select the Advanced command from the Sort & Filter option.
+• In the Data tab, select the Advanced command from the Sort & Filter option.
 A dialogue box named Advanced Filter will appear.

 Use of Advanced Filter Criteria Range for Number and Dates

-• Next, select the entire table (B4:E14) for the List range.
+• Select the entire table (B4:E14) for the List range.

 • Select cell (C17:C18) as Criteria range.